Locations:

 Sleep by trimester

-First trimester: Women tend to crave a significant amount of sleep while the placenta grows.
+First trimester: It's normal to crave a significant amount of sleep while the placenta grows.
 Don’t be surprised if you feel sleepier overall, need to go to bed earlier and take naps.
 At this stage, the best thing you can do is to give into this urge, and get the rest your body needs.

 Third trimester: Tiredness can come from poor quality sleep.
-Women tend to have less quality sleep due to factors such as:
+You may get less quality sleep due to factors such as:

 • Back pain